karishma24-max/Buffer.com_clone/README.md

 #Team Code : aberrant-coast-299
-# Team Name : BlueLoack
+# Team Name : BlueLock

   "Buffer is a social media management application or tool.
   It helps you to manage multiple social media networks from one place.